-He previously served as the director of the Office for Civil Rights at the Department of Health and Human Services, a position he held from 2011 to 2014.
+León Rodríguez is an immigration lawyer and health care litigator.
+At the time of filming, he was the director of U.S. Citizenship and Immigration Services, a position he held from 2014 to 2017.
+He served as the director of the Office for Civil Rights at the Department of Health and Human Services from 2011 to 2014.
 From 2010 to 2011, he served as chief of staff and deputy assistant attorney general for civil rights at the Department of Justice (DOJ).

-Previously, Rodríguez was county attorney for Montgomery County, Maryland from 2007 to 2010.
-He was a principal at Ober, Kaler, Grimes & Shriver in Washington, D.C. from 2001 to 2007.
-He served in the United States Attorney’s Office for the Western District of Pennsylvania from 1997 to 2001, first as chief of the White Collar Crimes Section from 1998 to 1999 and then as first assistant U.S. Attorney until his departure.
+Rodríguez was county attorney for Montgomery County, Maryland, from 2007 to 2010.
+He was a principal at Ober, Kaler, Grimes, & Shriver in Washington, D.C., from 2001 to 2007.
+He served in the U.S. Attorney’s Office for the Western District of Pennsylvania from 1997 to 2001, first as chief of the White Collar Crimes Section from 1998 to 1999 and then as first assistant U.S. Attorney.